 These enzymes, in turn, increase the vitamin content of your nuts and seeds, especially the B vitamins.
 Soaking also removes phytates from the seeds, making them much easier to digest and enabling their many nutrients to be more easily absorbed by your body.

 Because of these benefits, salt-water soaking and then drying or slow-roasting nuts and seeds until they are crispy and delicious has been a traditional method of preparing them for thousands of years.
-(See Soaking Nuts and Seeds Makes Them Better for more information.)
+(See Why You Should Soak Nuts and Seeds for more information.)

 Raw Sunflower Seed Butter